 We’re not suggesting you overhaul your entire closet in one fell retail-therapy swoop.
 Instead, below are a variety of incremental ideas for curbing your closet’s CO2 appetite.
 If only the carbon pounds you shed could help you squeeze into this season’s pencil-thin organic-cotton jeans …

 • Aside from your refrigerator, your dryer is your household’s most energy-sucking appliance.
 To increase its efficiency and save CO2 emissions, put it in a part of the house that’s typically warm.
 Clean the lint filter after each load and only turn it on when it’s full.
 If your dryer features a moisture-sensor option, use it.
-This ensures the machine will automatically shut off when the clothes are dry.
+Most ensure the machine will automatically shut off when the clothes are dry.
 Better yet, line-dry your clothes whenever possible so you’re using no energy at all.

 • If your washing machine has spin options, set it to a high or extended-spin setting.
 This will wring clothes out as much as possible before you put them in the dryer.

 • Buy organic.
 Though there’s no government label for organic clothing like the one for organic food, most manufacturers let you know.
 (Check out some of TreeHugger’s favorite eco-conscious designers here.)